riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 I've tried my best to mark these parts in the "Rough transcript" section below using subsections.

+The "Commentary" section at the end gives my take on things, as well as a general conclusion.

 # Introduction

 I've been interested in GiveWell board meetings for a few months, mostly because